webmasterkai/wayoffthegrid/docs/floatplan/210821_PT-PDL_PT-CAS.md

 ### ROUTE

+Since we're mostly motoring due to light wind we'll basically point to the destination and head just north of east.

-We will sail east between 32N 33N until 060W before deciding when to begin moving north.
-If it looks like there is a strong weather front around the 16th to 18th to the north of our position we will might remain below 34N until 039W.
-The absolute furthest north we expect to be is 39N, probably between 041W and 034W.
-Waypoint updates with ETA for the waypoint will be made via our twitter (@TwigVessel) feed that is available on the [Position & Updates](https://www.sailingthebakery.com/location) page listed above.
+We will sail east between 37-30N and 39-30N until we reach port.
+We might drift slightly north (39N) towards the middle of the passage.
+Most of the time we will probably be around 39-40N.

+Waypoint updates with ETA for the waypoint will be made via our twitter (@TwigVessel) feed that is also available on the [Position & Updates](https://www.sailingthebakery.com/location) page listed above.
 For example “#waypoint 33 00N 060 00W ETA 2021-06-15 0300UTC”.
 The coordinates are shorthand for 33 Degrees 0 Minutes North 060 Degrees 0 Minutes West.
 The time is given in 24 hour format in Coordinated Universal Time so 0300UTC is 3:00AM.

 ### CREW